evan-m-jackson/evan-m-jackson/README.md

 - 👋 Hi, I’m Evan.
 I am a software developer
-- 👀 I’m interested in coding in various languages including Python, HTML, CSS, and Javascript.
+- 👀 I’m interested in coding in various languages including Python, HTML, CSS, Java, Javascript and Ruby.
-- 🌱 I’m currently learning Java and Ruby.
 - 💞️ I’m looking to collaborate on any interesting projects!
 - 📫 I can be reached via email at evan.m.jackson93@gmail.com.